wgseligman/GramsSim/README.md

 command harder to understand.

 If you duplicate the short character between different options the behavior is unpredictable.
-However, case is signficant; e.g., you can do this:
+However, case is significant; e.g., you can do this:

 ```
   <option name="energyMin" short="e" value="12.5" type="double" desc="min pion energy [MeV]"/>